 Each of the given examples is an excellent example of how to quote a source in APA.
 If you prefer MLA style, the name of the author would be enough if you don’t know the page number.
 The year is not required in MLA quotations example.
 It is easier to cite the text and provide reference page in MLA, anyway.
+You can find info about ASA style here.
 The page with bibliography is then called a Works Cited page.
 A full name of each cited source still has to be added.

 We could make other examples, but these are the templates of each possible way to quote.
 You can change supportive words like “noted” or according to” others like “admitted” or “with respect to.”

 How to Cite a Quote in Different Academic Writing Styles?

 How should you know when and where you should add a quote to the text?
 To work with information properly, you need to support your statements with powerful quotations when there is: